 Tips for strong few-shot examples

-- Use realistic language — not idealized or overly formal examples.
+- Use realistic language — write examples that sound like actual callers, not idealised or overly formal phrasing.